What our stakeholders say about Rentplus

 Kit Malthouse MP, Minister of State for Housing

-"The Government is taking a range of issues to help people meet aspirations of owning their own home including Rent to Buy.
-The Government is committed to Rent to buy and increasing the supply of accordable homes so that low income families have the opportunity to buy or rent a good quality home."
+"The Government is taking a range of issues to help people meet the aspirations of owning their own home, including rent-to-buy.
+The Government is committed to rent-to-buy and increasing the supply of affordable homes so that low income families have the opportunity to buy or rent a good quality home."

 Sir Gary Streeter, Member of Parliament for South West Devon including Plympton, Ivybridge and Plymstock

 "The sooner the Rentplus model is rolled out throughout the UK, the better for the coming generation".

 James Palmer, Mayor of the Combined Cambridgeshire and Peterborough Authorities, November 2018